Are your emails and attachments safe from prying eyes?

 - Advertisers have been allowed to scan Yahoo and AOL accounts to “identify and segment potential customers by picking up on contextual buying signals, and past purchases.”

-- Yahoo has been caught scanning emails in real-time for US surveillance agencies.
+- Yahoo has been caught scanning emails in real time for US surveillance agencies.

 On a positive note, there is a relatively simple solution for keeping your inbox more secure: switch to a secure email provider that respects your privacy.

-What is the best secure email service in 2022?
+What is the best secure email service in 2024?

 With so many different types of users, there is no single “best secure email” service that will be the top choice for everyone.
+While some may prioritize maximum security and strong encryption, others may want convenience and simplicity with user-friendly apps for all devices.

 Here are just a few factors to consider when switching to a secure email provider: